 Though also slapstick (or corny?) silly, this movie is genuinely funny and cute without being too fluffy when it comes to an over-abundance of gushing romantics.
 True, its ending will inspire a happy sigh (it is just so darn adorable!), and its lessons of morality may be lacking but with the right group of girlfriends or your mom (mine loves it!), you can watch Revenge of the Bridesmaids, and get just what you anticipate; a fun romantic-comedy.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘Revenge of the Bridesmaids’: A Silly But Really Cute Movie.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘Revenge of the Bridesmaids’: A Silly But Really Cute Movie.
 A review of the 2010 ABC Family (now Freeform) film with Raven. #Movies #ComedyMovies #Romance Click To Tweet

 Content: References are made to one night stands.
 Abigail makes a joke that someone sleep with Tony or Caitlyn.
 Basically, the girls’ attitude towards sex is pretty loose; some crude humor and profanity is thrown into the mix.
 Characters socially drink.
 This is likely TV-14